What is Car Equity?

 Vehicle Equity Credit Card from Yendo

 Yendo's vehicle equity credit card provides ongoing access to credit rather than a one-time lump sum.
-The card uses your car's equity, amongst other factors, to help determine your credit limit while working like a regular Mastercard for everyday purchases.
+The card uses your car's equity to help determine your credit limit while working like a regular Mastercard for everyday purchases.
 Get started with a quick pre-approval decision that won't affect your credit score.

 Disclaimer: Yendo is not a provider of financial advice.
 The material presented on this page constitutes general consumer information and should not be regarded as legal, financial, or regulatory guidance.
 While this content may contain references to third-party resources or materials, Yendo does not guarantee the accuracy or endorse these external sources.